sonic-net/SONiC/doc/Dhcp_Mitigation/DHCP Mitigation.md

 **DHCP DoS (Denial of Service)**

-In a DHCP DoS (Denial of Service) attack, an attacker floods the DHCP server with an overwhelming number of DHCP requests.
-This flood of requests consumes all available resources on the DHCP server, making it unable to respond to legitimate DHCP requests from other devices.
+In a DHCP DoS (Denial of Service) attack, an attacker floods the DHCP server with an overwhelming number of DHCP DISCOVER packets.
+This flood of DISCOVER packets consumes all available resources on the DHCP server, making it unable to respond to legitimate DHCP requests from other devices.
 This proposal focuses on DHCP DoS mitigation.

 **DHCP Starvation Attack**